 Dinan is a charming town at any time but especially lovely during the spring and summer months.
 However, if you plan on visiting in winter, try and go on a clear day to fully enjoy the views over Dinan, the port and the coast.

 How long is needed to visit Dinan

 Dinan is an ideal day trip destination with its walkable cobblestone streets.
 Most of the main sights can be seen in just one day.
 Although, if you want to fully experience the town, the local cuisine and nature, we recommend spending the night for a relaxing weekend in what is often called Brittany’s prettiest town.

 What should I wear to visit Dinan

 Being a coastal town, Dinan features a relaxed and casual atmosphere.
 No need to dress up!
-Certainly do pack for the season and any outdoor activities you plan on (hiking, sailing, etc.).
+Certainly do pack for the season and for any outdoor activities you plan on doing (hiking, sailing, etc.).
 If you want to get into the spirit of Brittany, you can even wear the classic marinière, or striped shirt.

 What is there to see in Dinan

 Dinan’s old town is full of narrow streets which will make it seem as if time has stood still.
 The quaintest part is Place des Merciers where you’ll find the best examples of the town’s half-timbered houses; just opposite is the pedestrianised Rue de la Cordonnerie, also known as ‘thirsty street’ as it has nine bars.